 4-H Dog Show

-Hand Milking Demonstration (I was born on a farm but we moved to town when I was three years old, so I don’t remember seeing my father milking cows, but I did see him doing so once at a friend’
+Hand Milking Demonstration (I was born on a farm but we moved to town when I was three years old, so I don’t remember seeing my father milking cows, but I did see him doing so once at a friend’s farm, even squirting some milk to a waiting cat)Sunday:

 Woodsmen’s Field Day